staarblitz/hxposed/README.md

 ### Ask yourself...
 - Aren't you bored of checking the build number of the system?
-- Aren't you bored of getting STATUS_INVALID_PARAMETER's with no explanation whatsoever?
+- Aren't you bored of jumping around struct fields that change position per build?
 - Didn't you just once think a *single* kernel API export to user-mode make the life a lot easier?

 You were right.